Nonexistence of Bigeodesics in Integrable Models of Last Passage Percolation: Introduction

 The question of the existence of bigeodesics in planar first passage percolation has been one of the most important longstanding problems in the field.
+This question appeared in \cite{Kes86} where it is attributed to Furstenberg.
+See \cite[Section 5]{ADH15} for a more detailed account of the history of this problem and its connection to non-trivial ground state in Ising models with i.i.d.\ coupling.
 Although Benjamini and Tessera recently showed that bigeodesics do exist for first passage percolation on certain hyperbolic graphs \cite{BT17}, it is believed that under some mild conditions on the passage time distribution almost surely bigeodesics do not exist (observe that there are no trivial bigeodesics in the first passage percolation setting) for the two dimensional Euclidean lattice.
 However, it is only rigorously known that under certain regularity assumptions on the boundary of limit shape bigeodesics along fixed directions do not exist \cite{DH14,DH17,AH16}.
-In this paper, we prove the nonexistence of bigeodesics for the exactly solvable model of exponential LPP, where not only the exact limit shape is known, much finer information about the coalescence structure of finite geodesics can be obtained from the moderate deviation estimates available in the integrable probability literature.
+In this paper, we prove the nonexistence of bigeodesics for the exactly solvable model of exponential LPP, where, in addition to the limit shape being explicitly known, more information about the coalescence structure of finite geodesics can be obtained from the moderate deviation estimates available in the integrable probability literature.